bahmutov/cypress-examples/docs/recipes/dataset.md

   })
 ```

 We can even map some property values to convert them before the assertion.
 For example, we can convert the number of columns from the string "3" to the number 3.
-Again, `cy.map` from `cypress-map` is our friend here:
+Again, `cy.map` from `cypress-map` is our friend here!

 <!-- fiddle-end -->